Pinch Blepharoplasty: Innovative Technique for a Natural Look

 Unlike the traditional technique that requires a larger incision, this minimally invasive eyelid method involves gently pinching the excess skin on the upper or lower eyelids, without affecting the deep muscular structures.
 The procedure typically lasts between 45 minutes and an hour, and can be performed under deep local anesthesia on an outpatient basis.
 This gentle approach considerably reduces the risk of a fixed or overly modified appearance, which my patients fear so much.

-As a surgeon specializing in eye surgery for over twenty years, I perform this technique with a simple philosophy: your gaze should remain yours, just refreshed.
+As an oculoplastic surgeon specializing in eye surgery for over twenty years, I perform this technique with a simple philosophy: your gaze should remain yours, just refreshed.
 Each eyelid is unique, which is precisely why I take the time to understand your expectations during our first consultation.

 My role is to explain precisely what pinch blepharoplasty can achieve, but also its limitations, so that you can make an informed decision with full confidence.
 The preliminary consultation is the time when we will establish together the treatment plan best suited to your anatomy and your personal goals.